-Reason to Have Hope: A Public Health Response to Racism — a multi-part, online, interactive, and highly adaptable course created by CHHSM — debuts later this month.
+Reason to Have Hope: A Public Health Response to Racism — a multi-part, online, interactive, and highly adaptable course created by CHHSM — is now online.
 The innovative, user-friendly curriculum is geared for a group learning environment, and includes history, current events, theology, stories of resilience, and the intersections of race and social issues to help members of faith-based organizations and local churches learn from not only the material, but each other.

 “My hope is that folks within congregations and CHHSM organizations can go through the course together, utilize the reflection questions to start conversations, and learn from each other’s life experiences connected to the material,” said the Rev. Dr. Elyse Berry, CHHSM’s associate for advocacy and leadership development, and author of the curriculum.
 “I hope that, as people go through the chapters, they can gain clarity on what a next step might look like for them — personally within their congregation or organization, or within their city or state.”